Musicoin/explorer/README.md

 # Musicoin Block Explorer

-A blockchain explorer built with NodeJS, Express and Parity.
+A blockchain explorer built with Node.js and Parity.
 It does not require an external database and retrieves all information on the fly from a backend Parity node.

 ## Current Features
 * Browse blocks, transactions, accounts and contracts.